AntL1n/AntL1n/README.md

 ## Few words about me

 Hi!
-My name is Anton Zdorovets, I worked as Front End Developer and currently looking for a job, where I can grow as developer.
+My name is Anton Zdorovets.
+I am a Software Developer with strong experience in building web applications and delivering production-ready solutions.
+Over the years, I have worked on projects ranging from corporate websites and CRM systems to full product development, focusing on performance, scalability, and user experience.
+I am looking for a position where I can take ownership of complex tasks, contribute to product architecture, and grow further as a professional.

-My programming languages:
+Tech stack:

-JavaScript, React, HTML, CSS, SCSS, Bootstrap, REST API, GULP
+Frontend: HTML, CSS, SCSS, JavaScript (ES6+), React, Next.js, Bootstrap, Tailwind

+Backend: PHP, Node.js

+Other: Git, REST API integration, optimization, cross-browser development

 Accomplishments:

-Websites for Ukrainian security manufacturers&nbsp;
+Developed websites for Ukrainian security manufacturers (production use, long-term support).

-Websites for training and development of marketing companies&nbsp;
+Built training and marketing platforms for international companies.

-CRM development&nbsp;
-Landing development&nbsp;
+Designed and implemented CRM systems tailored to business needs.

+Contributed to product development and optimization, improving performance and user experience.

 ## 🤓 Languages and tools